Statistical EL is ExpTime-complete: Conclusions

 \section{Conclusions}

 We have proved that the \kl{consistency problem} for Statistical \( \EL \) \kl{ontologies} is \( \ExpTime \)-complete.
-While the upper bound was derived from the recent work by Baader and Ecke~\cite{BaaderE17} on (the extensions of) \( \ALC \) with cardinality constraints, the main novelty of the paper is the established lower bound.
+While the upper bound was derived from the works of Baader and Ecke~\cite{BaaderE17} or Lutz and Schr{\"{o}}der on (the extensions of) \( \ALC \) with cardinality constraints, the main contribution of the paper is the lower bound.
 Our proof went via a reduction from the \kl{consistency problem} for \( \ELneg \) \kl{ontologies} and heavily relied on the fact that \kl{probabilistic conditionals} can express that exactly half of the \kl{domain} elements belong to a certain \kl{concept}.

-For the future work, it would be interesting to consider extensions of other well-known decidable fragments of first-order logic extended with \kl{probabilistic conditionals}.
+An interesting direction for future work is to consider extensions of other well-known decidable fragments of first-order logic with \kl{probabilistic conditionals}.
 Promising candidates are the guarded fragment~\cite{AndrekaNB98}, the guarded negation fragment~\cite{BaranyCS15}, the two-variable logic~\cite{GradelKV97} and tamed fragments of existential rules~\cite{MugnierT14}.
 Another idea is to study query answering~\cite{OrtizS12} in the presence of \kl{probabilistic conditionals}.
 Some initial results were obtained in~\cite{BaaderBR20}.